Printing Reports from ReportViewer

-Print support varies depending on whether you are using the Web server control or Windows Forms control, and whether the control is configured for local or remote processing.
+Print support varies depending on whether you are using the Web server control or Windows Forms control.

-The ReportViewer Web server control, when used with server reports, provides an ActiveX print control that you can use instead of browser print functionality.
-In contrast with browser print functionality, the print control allows you to print all of the pages of a paginated report, without the page information that some browsers add to the printout.
-Depending on browser settings, you might need to download and configure the control.
+The ReportViewer Web server control provides an ActiveX print control that you can use in Internet Explorer instead of browser print functionality.
+In contrast with browser print functionality, the print control allows you to print all of the pages of a paginated report without the other elements in the Web page, such as the ReportViewer interface itself, as well as the page information that the browser add to the printout, such as the page title, page URL, and print date.

 The ReportViewer Web server control, when used with client report definition (.rdlc) files, does not provide built-in print support.
 Although you can use the browser print functionality, you might achieve better results if you export the report to PDF or Excel and then print from the PDF viewer or Excel.

 To learn how to print reports programmatically, see Walkthrough: Printing a Local Report without Preview.

 The ReportViewer toolbar in the Windows Forms control includes commands for viewing a report in print layout and setting page sizes.
 When you click Print Layout, the ReportViewer toolbar is updated to show just the commands that you can use during preview.
 Print Layout is a toggle command.
 You can switch between print layout mode and interactive mode by clicking this button.
 When you click Page Size, you can specify page dimensions that are used only for print output.
 The page dimensions are initialized with values from the report definition, but you can override the values.
 You cannot save the values with the report.